-Classes in the Graduate and Professional Studies program are held at times convenient to students such as in the evening or online and provide the flexibility for students to customize their schedule to a pace that fits their lifestyle needs.
+Classes in the Adult and Online Studies program are held at times convenient to students such as in the evening or online and provide the flexibility for students to customize their schedule to a pace that fits their lifestyle needs.

-The academic year at Tusculum is divided into two semesters comprised of two eight-week blocks and a semester block.
+The academic year at Tusculum is divided into two semesters.
 In addition to the six sessions offered during the regular academic year, two summer school sessions are offered.
 The standard academic year is 30 weeks, during which the student completes 30 credit hours.

-Academic programs in GPS may be offered on an eight-week, 16-week or 12-week (fall, spring, summer semesters) format.
+Academic programs in AOS may be offered on an eight-week, 16-week or 12-week (fall, spring, summer semesters) format.